 The LMRWD maintains an advisory committee of citizen volunteers who participate to raise awareness about the LMRWD while educating themselves and others about a wide range of water and natural resources topics and best practices.
-The CAC also creates outreach materials and in 2023, the group created a seasonal newsletter, a Minnesota River video, and a collection of chloride information.
+The CAC also creates outreach materials.
+In 2023, the group created a seasonal newsletter, a Minnesota River video, and a collection of chloride information.

 In 2023, the CAC met monthly with topics and tours that included fishing the Minnesota River and wastewater treatment.
 The group has also been learning about salt reduction and best practices for pollinator gardens (shown left).
-The CAC also volunteers their time at community events where they can speak to the public directly.
+The CAC members also volunteer at community events where they can speak to the public directly.